-The Trustees are committed to a policy of measured expansion within North-West Kent and neighbouring areas as encouraged by the government's Multi Academy Trust programme.
+The Trustees are committed to a policy of measured expansion within areas of close geographical proximity as encouraged by the government's Multi Academy Trust programme.
 In autumn 2015, the Trust achieved accreditation as an Academy sponsor to enable it to support local academies requiring improvement, following the necessary due diligence process.

 The all-through provision at Saint George's continues to be over-subscribed.
-Ditton Church of England Junior School will convert to an academy and join the Trust on 1st November 2023.
+The Knole Academy Trust will join the Trust on 1st September 2024.
 Our new All- through Free School to be sited within the new Ebbsfleet Garden City Development is due to open in September 2025.
 Rosherville CEP is due to be relocated to a new-build school in 2025, increasing its capacity from 0.6FE to 2.0FE.
 Discussions are progressing with other local schools and academies.
 Trustees and key members of the Senior Management Team have reviewed the organisational structure (Trust Central Services Team) to reflect the growth of the Trust.